ciwg/workshop-2024-10-01-double-auctions/README.md

 # Discussion:

-- How much USD will you be left with if you exchange $1000 USD for MXN, and then exchange the MXN back to USD?
+- How much USD will you be left with if you sell $1000 USD for MXN, and then buy the USD back with the MXN you received?

+---

+- answer: $980 USD ?

 ---